 What to do if you are unemployed?

-The entire working population of Switzerland, except those who are self-employed, are insured for unemployment as a mandatory requirement.
+The entire working population of Switzerland (except those who are self-employed) is insured for unemployment as a mandatory requirement.
 The obligation to pay contributions is regulated by the federal act on OASI.
 The income is insured by the unemployment insurance scheme (UI) for those who earn an average monthly income of at least CHF 500.

-The insurance entitlement also does not apply to persons who are employed but who, in their position as a Board member in an AG, or a partner in a GmbH, or as participants in the financing of the business, or as members of a top-level operational decision-making committee, determine or can significantly influence the decisions of the employer; this also applies to their spouses or registered partners if they also work for the company.
-You can ask at your unemployment insurance fund for more details.
+The insurance entitlement does not apply to people who are employed but who, in their position as a Board member in an AG, or a partner in a GmbH, or as participants in the financing of the business, or as members of a top-level operational decision-making committee, determine or can significantly influence the decisions of the employer.
+This also applies to their spouses or registered partners if they also work for the company.
+You can ask at your implementing authority for more details.

-If you are Swiss, or a foreign national with a long-term residence permit in Switzerland, and you had been working abroad as an employee, or you studied abroad, please see Question 2.
+If you’re Swiss, or if you’re a foreign national with a long-term residence permit in Switzerland, and you were working abroad as an employee, or you studied abroad, or you’re unable to work for another reason, please see Question 2.

-The entitlement to unemployment benefit (UB) ends on reaching the statutory retirement age or when drawing an old-age pension (OASI).
+The entitlement to unemployment benefit starts after completing compulsory education and ends on reaching the statutory retirement age (reference age).

 The entitlement to unemployment benefit (UB) depends on the following conditions:

-You have to be partly or wholly unemployed.
-You are likewise insured if you have a part-time position and you are looking for a full-time position or an additional part-time position.
-Important: You are only considered to be unemployed if you have signed on for employment services.
-You can do this on www.work.swiss or in person at your regional employment centre (RAV).
+You have to be partly or fully unemployed.
+You are also insured if you have a part-time position and you are looking for a full-time position or an additional part-time position.
+It’s important to remember that you’re only considered to be unemployed once you’ve signed on for employment services with the RAV (regional employment centre).
+You can do this online at www.work.swiss or in person at your nearest RAV.

-You have to have at least 2 days of work stoppage and the corresponding loss of income.
+You have to have at least 2 days of work stoppage and the corresponding loss of earnings.

 Residence in Switzerland